Healthy as a Horse?

 “I can always tell which is the front end of a horse, but beyond that, my art is not above the ordinary.” - Mark Twain

-I’m constantly amazed at what seems to be a pretty good gap between how healthy horses are and how healthy people think horses really are.
-I suppose that some of this is understandable, particularly if you’re one of those people who think that your horse’s health is balanced precariously on the edge of an abyss filled with disease and injury, being held back from plunging in only by the fact that you blanket him every night, have a wide selection of brushes readily available, and are armed with a tack trunk full of supplements.
+I’m pretty constantly amazed at what seems to be a pretty good gap between how healthy horses are and how healthy people think horses really are.
+I suppose that some of this is understandable.
+Reading the popular press, various websites, or certain internet chatrooms, one can come away with the idea that a horse’s health is balanced precariously on the edge of an abyss filled with disease and injury, being held back from plunging in only by the fact that the horse owner blankets him every night, has a wide selection of brushes readily available, and is armed with a tack trunk full of supplements.

 Horse.Punkin